ibm-cloud-docs/solution-tutorials/vpc-pps-basics.hidden.md

 1. Show a diagram of the consumer resources.
 1. Notice the VPE is waiting for approval.
+1. If you were to try to access the service it would not work just yet.

 ## Approve the consumer request
 {: #vpc-pps-basics-provider-approve}
 {: step}

-In the provider account,
+Acting as the provider,
 1. review the PPS request.
-1. approve the consumer.
+1. permit the connection request.

 ## Test connectivity from consumer to provider
 {: #vpc-pps-basics-test-connectivity}
 {: step}

-In consumer account,
+Acting as the consumer,
-1. the VPE turns active.
+1. notice the VPE turns active.
 1. ssh to consumer vsi
-1. From VSI, `curl` the VPE address, it goes to the provider VSI
+1. From VSI, `curl` the VPE fqdn address, notice it goes to the provider VSIs
+1. Repeat the `curl`, notice it round-robin as configured on the PPS NLB!

+## Next steps?

+* Here we tested in the same account.
+This is the first step in validating your PPS.
+* To allow users from other accounts to access it, you need to publish the PPS.
+* Once published, you can onboard consumers
+* You can also set policies to automatically approve requests from specific accounts.

 ## Remove resources
 {: #vpc-pps-basics-removeresources}
 {: step}

+Go to Schematics,
-1. Go to consumer account, use Schematics to delete resources and workspace.
+1. Delete the consumer resources and workspace.
-1. Go to provider account, use Schematics to delete resources and workspace.
+1. Delete the producer resources and workspace.

 Depending on the resource it might not be deleted immediately, but retained (by default for 7 days).
 You can reclaim the resource by deleting it permanently or restore it within the retention period.
 See this document on how to [use resource reclamation](/docs/account?topic=account-resource-reclamation).
 {: tip}